-If your asbestos siding is largely in excellent condition and you decide to keep it, a common situation is that you’ll have a few pieces here and there (often the lowest shingles on the exterior walls) that have cracked or chipped, due to being kicked or bumped, etc.
+If your asbestos siding is largely in excellent condition and you decide to keep it, you may only a few pieces that are chipped or broken to replace.

 If you’re looking to replace a few of the asbestos shingles on your home, various manufacturers today make a fiber cement replacement product that looks exactly like older asbestos shingles.

 These shingles mimic the style and profile of older siding but contain no potentially harmful asbestos.
 This lets homeowners replace pieces of older siding without removing everything.